The Studio Progression Undergraduate Students

 - Architecture students are guaranteed two intermediate/vertical studio placements per academic year.

-- Additional Eugene-based ARCH summer studios are available and preferencing is not required.
+- Additional Eugene-based ARCH summer studios are available and preferencing is may be required.

 - Interior Architecture students are not restricted in number of studios per academic year within IARC studios, but are preferenced lower when wanting an ARCH studio.